ymadoff/ryba/hadoop/yarn_rm/index.coffee.md

 # YARN ResourceManager

 [Yarn ResourceManager ](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/ResourceManagerRestart.html) is the central authority that manages resources and schedules applications running atop of YARN.
-Hence, it is potentially a single point of failure in a Apache YARN cluster.

     module.exports = []